Years of Experience

 Regarding salaries and education, International Monetary Fund (IMF) pays those with a Master of Business Administration (MBA) the most — $132K.

-The benefits packages at International Monetary Fund (IMF) can sometimes lack paid time off; one in three workers get paid vacation days, and 42 percent receive paid sick leave.
-More than half of workers contribute to 401(k) savings accounts sponsored by the firm.
-International Monetary Fund (IMF) provides health insurance to almost all employees, and a majority of workers do receive dental coverage.
-Some other perks are gym membership, a subsidized cell phone, tuition reimbursement, and life insurance.
+International Monetary Fund (IMF) lets only one in three workers take paid vacation and only 42 percent take sick leave.
+A 401(k) program is available, and more than half of workers use it to save for retirement.
+Perks cover health insurance for almost all workers and dental coverage for a majority of workers.
+Additional benefits of working here are gym membership, a subsidized cell phone, tuition reimbursement, and life insurance.